 The Elochoman Slough Marina is a popular location for private and commercial motorized boats to launch in exploring the Lower Columbia.
-When the marina is busy, large groups can be difficult to accommodate within the existing marina layout.
-Credit: Port of Cathlamet.
+When the marina is busy, large groups can be difficult to accommodate within the existing marina

 Port Managers have an interest in mitigating user conflicts at the boat ramp that result from shared use of a facility by users with different needs.
 Whether paddlers are out for the day or on an overnight journey, the Port recognizes that paddlers need more time to stage and load their boats.
-When they do this within the limited footprint of the existing boat ramp, the resulting congestion creates access issues for all users When the Port recognized the need for a dedicated launch site for the paddlesports community, they also wanted to ensure that other Port facilities and activities were considered in selecting a site.
+When they do this within the limited footprint of the existing boat ramp, the resulting congestion creates access issues for all users

+When the Port recognized the need for a dedicated launch site for the paddlesports community, they also wanted to ensure that other Port facilities and activities were considered in selecting a site.
 Site alternatives are all within the developed setting of the marina, but once paddlers leave the marina the experience quickly transitions to the natural setting of the Lower Columbia River.

 For paddlers, the transition from the developed environment to the natural setting is important for how paddlers experience their overall trip.

-Site program priorities identified by paddlers for launch point development were: - Short distance from parking and restrooms to the launch point - Launch area separate from the concrete motorized boat - The launch needed to have natural qualities and feel less developed within the broader developed setting of - Provide accessible access to the launch - Identify a clear path to paddle out of the marina separate from the path of motorized boats
+Site program priorities identified by paddlers for launch point development were:

+- Short distance from parking and restrooms to the launch point - Launch area separate from the concrete • motorized boat launch - The launch needed to have natural qualities and feel less developed within the broader developed setting of the marina - Provide accessible access to the launch - Identify a clear path to paddle out of the • marina separate from the path of motorized boats
-The two lane concrete boat ramp sits idle in the off season.
-Credit: Jordan Secter.

-Framework Assessment

 System: Estuary/Riverine